Do you need to transfer legal ownership?

 • Sale and Purchase

-Prior to the last few decades, affairs were far more chaotic and frequently people held onto and exchanged physical title deeds when buying and selling homes: this was dangerous not least because deeds might be lost, altered or stolen.
-Having a central, up-to-date records centre and repository for these deeds arguably makes the conveyancing process far more reliable, even if there are backlogs while the Land Registry gets fully 'up-to-speed'.
+Before the last few decades, people frequently held onto and exchanged physical title deeds when buying and selling homes: this was dangerous, not least because deeds might be lost, altered, or stolen.
+Having an up-to-date records centre and repository for these deeds makes the conveyancing process far more reliable.

-Nowadays it is standard and mandatory to update the Land Registry of changes in property ownership in the UK and all associated details.
+Nowadays it is standard and mandatory to update HM Land Registry of changes in property ownership in the UK and all associated property ownership registration details too.
 There are still a large number of ancient properties which have never been registered and, of course, new builds must be registered for the first time.

-In residential conveyancing, on the vast majority of occasions, the TR1 form is prepared by the selling side's conveyancers (or yours if you are the party selling) who complete the form properly in order to transfer the legal ownership of a house or flat from seller/s to buyer/s and the actual buyers and sellers (other than the seller providing a signature) have no reason to get further involved in this.
-The cost of the form and of completing it is normally absorbed within the overall costs of conveyancing.
+In residential conveyancing, the TR1 form is prepared by the sellers conveyancers, who complete the form to transfer the ownership of a house or flat from seller/s to buyer/s.
+The cost of the form and completing it is normally absorbed within the overall costs of conveyancing.

 Legal Ownership is not the same as Beneficial Ownership

-The transfer of ownership described in this article purely concerns legal ownership and with it the right to have at least a stake in matters of future disposal (selling) whereas beneficial ownership concerns matters like the ability to take rental incomes, if applicable, from a property and who literally enjoys the use of it.
+The transfer of ownership described in this article concerns legal rights in property details of future disposal (selling), whereas beneficial ownership concerns matters like the ability to take rental incomes, if applicable, from a property and enjoy the use of it.

 What must you/your solicitor do before you use a TR1 Form?

-Check if the property has previously been registered before with the Land Registry
+Check if the property has previously been registered with HM Land Registry

-This is a highly important first step because it affects the information needed to be sent over.
-To do this your solicitor can use this find a property service (click, opens in new window) or carry out a search of the index map (click, opens in new window).
-Additionally if the property has not been previously registered, you have to pay double the standard Land Registry fee for its first registration.
+This is an important first step because it affects the information to be sent over.
+To do this, your solicitor can use this to find a property service or carry out a search of the index map.
+Additionally, if the property has not been previously registered, you have to pay double the standard Land Registry fee for its first registration.

 Check what is in the register

-It's worth noting what entries there may be against the property because these might affect the ease - or not - of its transfer.
+It's worth noting what entries there may be against the property because these might affect the ease - or not - of its ownership and transfer.

-Click to view a copy of the register or click to get an up-to-date official copy of the register
+View a copy of the property index or get an up-to-date official copy of the register.

 What might turn up in the register?

-• a unilateral notice/agreed notice/caution: you may need to apply for its cancellation or removal
+• A unilateral notice/agreed notice/caution: you may need to apply for the cancellation or removal.

-• a clause in the lease (if the property is leasehold) requiring the landlord to give their consent, or at least to be informed the consent of the lender if the property is mortgaged, or evidence of the mortgage’s discharge if you are paying it off
+• A clause in the lease (if the property is leasehold) requiring the landlord to give their consent, or at least to be informed of the consent of the lender if the property is mortgaged, or evidence of the mortgage's discharge if you are paying it off.

 You should consider every entry in the register and get the evidence you need before you send your application to the Land Registry.